DyingDown/RawBlog/source/_posts/Valine-Failed-to-load-resource-anonymous-avatar-not-shown.md

 warning: true
 ---

-Recently, I found valine can't be used, with an error showing `Failed to load resource: net::ERR_NAME_NOT_RESOLVED`.
-And the avatar for the anonymous user is also not shown.
+Recently, I found valine has an error showing `Failed to load resource: net::ERR_NAME_NOT_RESOLVED`.
+And the anonymous user avatar is also not shown.

 <!--more-->